ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         {
             "uavs": {
                 "spawn_loc_file": "path_to_file",
-                "attributes": {
-                    "flight_speed": "flight speed of uav in km/hr", "fuel_refill_time": "fuel refill time of uav in min", "range": "total range of uav traveling at 'flight_speed' with a full tank in km" "inspection_time": "time spent inspecting strike in min" }
+                "flight_speed": "flight speed of uav in km/hr", "fuel_refill_time": "fuel refill time of uav in min", "range": "total range of uav traveling at 'flight_speed' with a full tank in km", "inspection_time": "time spent inspecting strike in min", "pct_fuel_cutoff": "detailed below",
                 "prioritisation_function": "how uavs should prioritise lightning strikes, see below."
             }
         }

+    `pct_fuel_cutoff` is used to determine when an aircraft should return to a base to refuel whilst it is hovering.
+This is done by the following formula: If the fuel required to return to the nearest base is greater than `pct_fuel_cutoff` multiplied by the aircraft's remaining fuel then the aircraft will return to this base.
+Note that this return may be interrupted with the knowledge of future lightning strikes.

 *  A dictionary containing the following information about water bombers